The Very Small Shoebox Room

-At present we are not serving breakfast due to COVID-19 restrictions and a change of management
+At present we are serving a continental breakfast.

 Imagine you are a struggling American writer or actor and you have landed in New York.
 The room that you are renting is small, very small!
 Some would even go as far as to say to you “Boy, your room is as small as a Miser’s Mouse Hole.”
 Introducing The Very Small Shoebox Room at Melville House B&B Lismore.